kubernetes/enhancements/keps/sig-node/5394-psi-node-conditions/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: PSINodeCondition
-  - Components depending on the feature gate: kubelet
+  - Components depending on the feature gate: kubelet, kube-controller-manager, kube-scheduler
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control